 “Will damage your computer.
 You should move it to the Trash” removal is the thing you need to focus on while dealing with this suspicious pop-up notification.
-The PUP that has been hiding behind this message can be terminated by using automatic software os manual guidelines.
+The PUP that has been hiding behind this message can be terminated by using automatic software or manual guidelines.

-However, if you are a less-experienced user, finding the cause of “Will damage your computer.
-You should move it to the Trash” virus might be a little bit difficult for you.
+However, if you are a less-experienced user, finding the cause of the pop-ups might be a little bit difficult for you.
 In this case, we recommend employing reputable antimalware software.

-You may remove virus damage with a help of Reimage Reimage Cleaner Intego.
+You may remove virus damage with a help of FortectIntego.
 SpyHunter 5Combo Cleaner and Malwarebytes are recommended to detect potentially unwanted programs and viruses with all their files and registry entries that are related to them.